-Holidays are approaching and we’re on the lookout for new and exciting things to do in Hong Kong with kids!
-There are family activities, new places to visit, indoor activities for when it’s too cold as well as things to do outdoors when you want to explore Hong Kong.
-Plus, there are loads of cheap or free things to do in Hong Kong.
+Looking for things to do in Hong Kong with kids this summer?
+You’ve landed in the right place!
+There are family activities, new places to visit, indoor activities and more.
+Plus, there are loads of cheap or free things to do in Hong Kong with kids.
 You’re welcome!

-We all have days when we just can’t think of any things to do in Hong Kong.
+We all have days when we just can’t think of any things to do in Hong Kong with kids.
 Never fear!
-The city is absolutely teeming with kids’ activities and adventure outings, which is why we’ve rounded up a whopping 97 amazing, memory-making family activities and things to do in Hong Kong with kids.
+The city is absolutely teeming with kids’ activities and adventure outings, which is why we’ve rounded up a whopping 98 amazing, memory-making family activities and things to do in Hong Kong with kids.
 Being the incredible parents that you are, there’s no doubt you’ve already ticked off a few — but we’re sure there are some kids’ activities on our list (in no particular order) that you haven’t done yet!

 Free Things To Do In Hong Kong With Kids

 An easy stroll is always one of our favourite free things to do in Hong Kong with kids.
 Walk all the way from the playground at the promenade in Shek Tong Shui to Wan Chai North (5.5km!) taking in Sun Yat-Sen Memorial Park and the Central Ferry along the way.